MichaelCurrin/dev-cheatsheets/cheatsheets/python/time-handling.md

 ### Convert from unix timestamp to datetime

+Pass in an integer or flaot.

+Use `datetime.datetime.fromtimestamp` to get datetime or `datetime.date.fromtimestamp` to get a date.

+e.g.

 ```python
 datetime.datetime.fromtimestamp(1403602426.0)
 # datetime.datetime(2014, 6, 24, 11, 33, 46)
 ```

-The input be an integer or float.

 ### Convert unix timestamp to date and time

 Convert duration in seconds to equivalent value in days, hours, minutes or seconds.
-Using maths and without using `datetime`.
+Using maths and without using `datetime`, in case you ever had to do this or something similar.

 ```python
 duration = 1234